unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ## Asynchronous commands

 The MVUX [`IAsyncCommand`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/IAsyncCommand.cs) interface, is a Command that implements [`ICommand`](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.input.icommand) and adds support for asynchronous operations.
-As it implements `ICommand`, it can be bound to anything in the View that accepts a Command (e.g. in a `Button.Command` property), with the advantage over `ICommand` that `IAsyncCommand` can be invoked asynchronously.
+As it implements `ICommand`, it can be bound to anything in the View that accepts a Command (e.g. in a `Button.Command` property), with the advantage over `ICommand` that `IAsyncCommand` is built to be invoked asynchronously and it reports its execution state.
 In addition, it also implements [`INotifyPropertyChanged`](https://learn.microsoft.com/dotnet/api/system.componentmodel.inotifypropertychanged), to enable notifications when any of its properties change, as well as [`ILoadable`](xref:Toolkit.Controls.LoadingView#iloadable) - an Uno interface that provides information about an object's state whether it's currently in execution mode (busy) or not, and notifies subscribers when this execution state changes.

 The following class diagram displays the hierarchy of the `IAsyncCommand` interface: